 DE Certification Options

 AP 4105 has defined the minimum qualifications for teaching in the distance education modality, and there are four ways in which a faculty member may be considered eligible to teach Distance Education.
 The following options meet AP 4105 #3 or #4.
-If a faculty feels they meet AP 4105 qualifications #1 or #2 (experience or education) they are encouraged to submit a request for equivalency to the Distance Education Standard Subcommittee.
+If a faculty feels they meet AP 4105 qualifications #1 or #2 (experience or education) they are encouraged to submit a request for equivalency to the Instructional Designer.

-Prerequisite for Introductory Courses: When a faculty member requests to participate in their first certificate option or request equivalency, they will be enrolled in a Canvas self-paced module.
-After reading the content, faculty will take the Online Education Legal Requirements Quiz and must earn a score of 100% .
-The quiz will be administered via Canvas and can be retaken an unlimited number of times.
-Once faculty have earned a score of 100% on the Online Education Legal Requirements Quiz, they will be able to progress through the certificate options.
+Prerequisite for Certification Courses: When a faculty member requests to participate in their first certificate option or request equivalency, they will be enrolled in a Canvas self-paced module.
+After reading the content, faculty will take the Online Education Legal Requirements Quiz and must earn a score of 100% and will be awarded a digital badge.

 Technology Skills: Technology is rapidly changing and a faculty member with limited technology skills or are unsure where to start are encouraged to seek additional private tutoring with our campus instructional designer, technology trainer, or experienced faculty in your division.
 A list has been compiled with faculty available and interested in assisting you.